Emergent Biosolutions Inc (EBS) Shares Plummet Below 1-Year High - News Heater

-The stock of Emergent Biosolutions Inc (NYSE: EBS) has decreased by 0.00 when compared to last closing price of 2.09.Despite this, the company has seen a loss of -5.43% in its stock price over the last five trading days.
+Emergent Biosolutions Inc (NYSE: EBS) has seen a decline in its stock price by -4.11 in relation to its previous close of 2.07.
+However, the company has experienced a -5.48% decline in its stock price over the last five trading sessions.
 Seeking Alpha reported 2023-11-08 that Emergent BioSolutions Inc. (NYSE:EBS ) Q3 2023 Earnings Conference Call November 8, 2023 5:00 PM ET Company Participants Haywood Miller – Interim Chief Executive Officer Paul Williams – Senior Vice President and Head, Product Business Rich Lindahl – Executive Vice President and CFO Conference Call Participants Nick Lorusso – TD Cowen Frank DiLorenzo – Singular Research Operator Good afternoon, everyone.
 I am the operator for today’s call.

 Is It Worth Investing in Emergent Biosolutions Inc (NYSE: EBS) Right Now?

-The 36-month beta value for EBS is also noteworthy at 0.99.
+Additionally, the 36-month beta value for EBS is 0.99.
 There are mixed opinions on the stock, with 1 analysts rating it as a “buy,” 0 rating it as “overweight,” 2 rating it as “hold,” and 1 rating it as “sell.”

 Top 5 EV Tech Stocks to Buy for 2023